 Thanks to the tough blades of Ninja's appliances, it is safe to say that their blending function easily goes beyond most customers' expectations.

 In fact, the consistency of Ninja full-sized and bullet models is superb.
-If you’ll be blending leafy greens, fibrous vegetables like celery, nuts and seeds, or seedy fruits like strawberries, you will be delighted to know that you won’t experience awkward lumps, chunks, and out-of-place bits and pieces in your smoothies and soups when you select an appliance from this company.
+If you'll be blending leafy greens, fibrous vegetables like celery, nuts and seeds, or seedy fruits like strawberries, and crushing ice, you will be delighted to know that you won't experience awkward lumps, chunks, and out-of-place bits and pieces in your smoothies and soups when you select an appliance from this company.

 Machine Quality & Lifespan